Photo: Nashville Civil Rights leaders James C. Napier and J. Frankie Pierce by artist Rob Matthews

 On September 24, 2018, Mayor Briley, the Metro Arts Commission, and local artists and arts advocates gathered at the Historic Metro Courthouse to dedicate the Art WORKS Courthouse Collection.
 The collection includes wall-hung artworks by Nashville-Davidson County artists on permanent display in the courthouse.

-This spring Metro Arts launched Art WORKS, an initiative to acquire wall-hung art works created by local artists for installation in public spaces within Metro buildings.
-At a media event on January 18, 2018, Metro Arts announced the “40 for 40” project, the first phase of the program which will mark our 40th anniversary and result in the installation of 40 artworks in the Historic Metro Courthouse and the Metro Office Building.
-These new works will join 50 other pieces that form the city’s “One Percent for Art” public collection.
+Earlier that year, Metro Arts announced the first phase of the Art WORKS Collection, the “40 for 40" project.
+This project marks Metro Arts' 40th anniversary with the purchase of artworks by 40 artists for the Historic Metro Courthouse and the Metro Office Building.
+These new works join 50 other pieces that form the city’s “One Percent for Art” public collection.
 This new program is a key recommendation in Metro Arts’ Public Art Community Investment Plan adopted in spring 2017.
 Metro Arts plans to scale the program to other Metro-owned buildings with public spaces in future years.

 For the Metro Office Building located on the Fulton Campus at Second and Lindsley avenues, a selection panel identified artists whose work is creative and innovative and is reflective of Nashville neighborhoods and places.
 Selected artists include: John Baeder, Paul Collins, Robert Durham, John Guider, Katherine Krebs, Marilyn Murphy, Michael Ray Nott, David Piñeros, Mandy Rogers Horton, Elizabeth Sanford, James Threalkill, and Thaxton Waters.